 Often children will take part in training and matches for the age group above, depending on their skill and enthusiasm.
 We regularly have children playing games for Under 9 and Under 11, or Under 11 and Under 13, in the same season.

-All junior cricket training is held from around 6pm until 8pm on Friday evenings (changing to 6:30 – 8:30pm when the evenings get lighter).
+In the summer all junior cricket training is held from around 6pm until 8pm on Friday evenings (changing to 6:30 – 8:30pm when the evenings get lighter).
 From mid-winter, normally February, until April we train indoors, with U9 and U11 training together, and U13 and U15 training together.
 These “winter nets” sessions are from 5:30pm until 7pm and are held at:

 From mid-late April until late August training is at Liversedge Cricket Club using our large cricket ground and outdoor training nets.
 We also have a yearly “Parents vs Kids” match for U11s and U13s which proves to be great fun – and extremely competitive!